jadrouil/tuna-lang/README.md

 Because the compiler and the interpreter are tightly coupled, a lot of the Rust code lives in Typescript strings and isn’t accurately reflected in the language stats for the repo.
-However, I intend to eventually refactor this code to move all Rust code out of Typescript and then write a Rust macro for generating the Typescript API for interpreter instructions(Issue is [here](https://github.com/Conder-Systems/conder/issues/68)).
+However, I intend to eventually refactor this code to move all Rust code out of Typescript and then write a Rust macro for generating the Typescript API for interpreter instructions (Issue is [here](https://github.com/Conder-Systems/conder/issues/68)).

-## Rust code samples:
+Rust code samples can be found in the following places:
+- [Interpreter Structure and Schema Validation](https://github.com/Conder-Systems/conder/blob/master/conder_core/src/main/ops/interpreter/interpreter_writer.ts).
 - [Interpreter Instructions](https://github.com/Conder-Systems/conder/blob/master/conder_core/src/main/ops/interpreter/supported_op_definition.ts).
 Specifically, look at the "rustOpHandler" sections of the op definitions.
-- [Interpreter Structure and Schema Validation](https://github.com/Conder-Systems/conder/blob/master/conder_core/src/main/ops/interpreter/interpreter_writer.ts).
 - Run `npm run gen` on the project to generate the rust code and examine it in the ops/rust/ folder.
-You'll likely want to fix whitespace.
+You'll likely want to fix whitespace before looking over this code.

 # Contributing
  - Feature requests are welcomed and may be submitted as github issues.